Hypergamy is a fundamental, innate female drive, to seek men who are “better than they are”.

 Be my guest.

 High Status: The Hypergamy Slayer

 To begin with, because you can’t control it.

 Second, it does not matter as much in most Western countries.

 And third, because it makes you come across as insecure.

 Case in point:

-Learn what it is, know how and it works and then go on doing your thing: working on yourself, and being the best man you can be.
-Then hypergamy might even turn out to be useful to you :).
+Learn what it is, know how it works, and then go on doing your thing: working on yourself, and being the best man you can be.

-Plenty of data and research suggest that women do like men who are “better” than them.
+Plenty of data and research suggest that women do like men who are “better” than them: hypergamy is real.

 But since both are constrained by their own sexual market value, boys and girls often date each other around the same value.
 And since nature developed pair bonding to make us stick together for a while, they often also end up falling in love and sometimes even being happy together (for a while).